 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as exemplary, brilliant and faultless.
+Patients described the treatment they received as of the highest standard, superb, calm and gentle.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.